dicemaster5/comp150-agile/README.md

 is relevant and/or important.
 2
 References
-[1] C. E. Shannon, ìA mathematical theory of communication,î The Bell System Technical Journal, vol. 27, no. 3, pp. 379ñ423, 1948.
+[1] C. E. Shannon, ‚ÄúA mathematical theory of communication,‚Äù The Bell System Technical Journal, vol. 27, no. 3, pp. 379‚Äì423, 1948.